 1. Plan your dog’s daily schedule.

 When you first bring your dog home, establish a schedule to help them adjust to their new surroundings.
-Don’t overload them with the full house at first.
+Don’t overload them with a tour of the full house or allowing them to go everywhere at first.
 For the first few days, assign them to a limited space where they will feel at ease.

 A smooth transition will rely heavily on consistency.
 Feeding, sleeping, and playing should all be done on a regular basis.

 2. Give your dog a name.

 The name of your animal pet will be a lifelong bond between you two.
 The main goal of a name is to catch your dog’s attention so that he will listen to your directions.
 You need to give your dog’s name some value at this point in his life.

 It’s not difficult to teach your dog his or her name.
 Call out their name and compliment them as soon as they look at you.
 Repeat this process numerous times, then take a break and do it again.

 Your dog’s name will be the most useful training tool for the rest of their lives.
 Use your dog’s name just to call him to you or to catch his attention so you can give him a positive command.
 This will be really beneficial in your future recall practice.